 Key takeaways

-• Indian SMBs typically achieve 200 to 600 percent ROI within 6 to 12 months through time savings, error reduction, and cash flow gains.
+- Indian SMBs typically achieve 200 to 600 percent ROI within 6 to 12 months through 75 percent time savings, error rates under 0.5 percent, and 5 to 10 percent cash flow improvement.

 What is Purchase Order Automation?